SeanD17/Milestone-Project-4/README.md

 I wanted to create a user friendly website that would have Create,Update,Read and Delete (CRUD) functionality as well as site that would accept payments.

 ## Scope:
-I created a database for the products and categories,see below schema
+I created a database for the products and categories,see below schema.

 ![Schema](images/DevMuscles_db.png)